smart-data-models/dataModel.TourismDestinations/Event/doc/spec.md

       x-ngsi:
         type: Property
     paymentAccepted:
-      description: 'Accepted payment if `TripFree` is False.
+      description: 'Accepted payment if `isAccessibleForFree` is False.
 A combination of a list of active codes defined in the model.
 Enum:''Cash, CreditCard, CryptoCurrency, other'''
       items:
         enum:
           - Cash